cturczynski/HomeBase-ios/README.md

 # HomeBase-ios

 HomeBase is a practice project that I made to work on my new React.js and Node.js skills, as well as brush back up on my Swift and iOS development skills.
-It was inspired by my time bartending this past year and the scheduling system we used for our schedules.
+It was inspired by my time bartending this past year and the scheduling system we used for our shifts.
 The entire project is comprised of:
 * React web app
 * Node backend
 * MySQL database